 Fred Thompson, who was a U.S. Senator from Tennessee from 1994 to 2002, portrayed District Attorney Arthur Branch from 2002 to 2007.
 In 2008, Thompson launched an unsuccessful bid for the Republican nomination for U.S. president.
 Law & Order has also featured a long list of guest appearances by famous actors, including Julia Roberts, Samuel L. Jackson, Chevy Chase and Edie Falco.
 Law & Order's twentieth and final season ended on May 24, 2010.

-On September 20, 1999, Law & Order: Special Victims Unit, starring Mariska Hargitay and Christopher Meloni as a pair of New York City detectives who investigate sex-related crimes, premiered on NBC.
+On September 20, 1999, Law & Order: Special Victims Unit, starring Mariska Hargitay and Christopher Meloni as a pair of New York City detectives who investigate sex-related crimes, premiered.
 Law & Order: Criminal Intent followed in 2001.
 Law & Order: Trial by Jury debuted in 2005 and lasted for one season.

 The Law & Order franchise was created by Dick Wolf, who was born in 1946 and began his television career as a writer for such shows as Miami Vice.